omneo/omneo-sdk/README.md

 Modify sample.ts and run:
 `npm run sample.ts`

-Alternitivly, you can link the SDK repo to your own external projects with NPM below.
+Alternitively, you can link the SDK repo to your own external projects with NPM below.
 This is useful if you'd like to test the SDK in a specific scenareo.

 npm link: